 Gain an unparalleled window into IBD with the only colon- and inflammation-specific model of human immune cell recruitment

 By administering peripheral blood mononuclear cells (PBMCs) in the vascular channel in the presence of a pro-inflammatory priming stimulus, researchers can create a highly holistic, human- and colon-specific recapitulation of immune cell recruitment and downstream response.
-Emulate has demonstrated:
+This includes immune cell adhesion to the endothelium and migration into the tissue, activation of complex interstitial immune signaling networks, and finally a release of the critical hallmark cytokines and disruption of the epithelial barrier, all in a single, human-relevant model.

 Evaluate the efficacy of immune cell targeted anti-inflammatory drugs

 The Emulate Colon Intestine-Chip can be applied to study the efficacy and mechanism of action of drug candidates targeting the recruitment of PBMCs from vasculature to the gut luminal tissue.
-Emulate has tested the:
+Emulate has tested multiple clinically relevant compounds with different mechanisms of action and shown how they can block PBMC recruitment, reduce downstream effector function, and prevent PBMC-induced barrier damage.

 Application: CYTOKINE-MEDIATED inflammation